elyra-ai/elyra/docs/source/user_guide/runtime-conf.md

 ##### Kubeflow authentication type (auth_type)
 Authentication type Elyra uses to gain access to Kubeflow Pipelines.
 This setting is required.
 Supported types are:
 - No authentication (`NO_AUTHENTICATION`).
-- Kubernetes service account token (`KUBERNETES_SERVICEACCOUNT_TOKEN`).
+- Kubernetes service account token (`KUBERNETES_SERVICE _ACCOUNT_TOKEN`).
 This authentication type is only supported if Elyra runs as a pod in Kubernetes, e.g. as a Kubeflow notebook server.
 You must configure a service account token in Kubernetes, as outlined [here](https://www.kubeflow.org/docs/components/pipelines/sdk/connect-api/#multi-user-mode).
 - DEX configured for static password authentication (`DEX_STATIC_PASSWORDS`).
 This authentication requires a username and a password.
 - DEX configured for LDAP authentication (`DEX_LDAP`).
 This authentication requires a username and a  password.
 - DEX (`DEX_LEGACY`).
 Use this type only if none of the other authentication types applies or if your Kubeflow deployment is not configured for any other listed type.
 This authentication requires a username and a password.